ijustride/DotaTelegramBot/README.md

 - `GET /api/heroes/{hero_id}/matchups`
   - Provides win/loss statistics for hero vs hero matchups
-  - Used to determine counters and synergies
+  - Used to determine counters

 Important notes about the API data: